Follow the instructions for navigating to Water Race and then walk through Cruickshanks tunnel.

 Standing beside the underpass at the top of Cruickshank Road you can look down on the site of James Cruickshank's sawmill which he set up in 1852.
 James landed at Port Chalmers on the "Phoebe Dunbar", and moved north, settling in the Hutt valley and eyeing up the bush around Maoribank and the surrounding hills.

 Cruickshank powered his saws with an impressive 30 ft water-wheel fed with water from the Mangaroa river.
 He excavated the original tunnel for his water race though the hills above, taking advantage of the higher elevation of the Mangaroa Valley on the other side; and the stream was caught in a lake before gravitating to the mill wheel.
-Part of his water race was the basis for the Cruickshank rail tunnel and the rest of the rough-hewn race can still be seen as you approach the western entrance.
+The western section of the rough-hewn race can still be seen as you approach the entrance of the Cruickshank Rail Tunnel.

 The Cruickshank home overlooked the mill and he cleared land for the north end of the township.